omahs/ERC223-token-standard/README.md

 ### Extensions of the base functionality

-- [ERC223Mintable.sol](https://github.com/Dexaran/ERC223-token-standard/blob/development/token/ERC223/ERC223Mintable.sol): Minting functinality for ERC223 tokens.
+- [ERC223Mintable.sol](https://github.com/Dexaran/ERC223-token-standard/blob/development/token/ERC223/ERC223Mintable.sol): Minting functionality for ERC223 tokens.
 Use `contract MyToken is ERC223Mintable` to make your token mintable.
-The address you used to deploy this contract will receive Minter functinality and will be allowed to assign new minters and increase the totalSupply of the token.
+The address you used to deploy this contract will receive Minter functionality and will be allowed to assign new minters and increase the totalSupply of the token.

 - [ERC223Burnable.sol](https://github.com/Dexaran/ERC223-token-standard/blob/development/token/ERC223/ERC223Burnable.sol): Burning functionality implementation for ERC223 tokens.
 Use `contract MyToken is ERC223Burnable` to make your token burnable.
 Allows any address to burn its tokens by calling the `burn` function of the contract.
 There is no possibility to burn someone else's tokens in this implementation.